nootr/svetlana/README.md

 ## Installation

-Installing is simple, just clone this repository and install using `pip`:
+Installing is simple, just clone this repository and install using `pip` (the Python 3.x one):

 ```bash
 pip install .